btf-org/flank-docs/docs/just-write-code.md

 # Just write code

-The idea of Flank is that you solve business problems by **_just writing code_**.
-Flank erases the cognitive burden of infrastructure, cloud services, docker, UI/UX, orchestration, permissioning, analytics, audit trails, and compliance.

-[ Diagram ? ]
+**Just write code.**

+That is the whole idea of Flank.

+We have lost the ability to quickly solve simple business problems.
+We have too many tools.
+We're too specialized.
+You shouldn't have to sit in a meeting with 6 people to schedule a task or put a button on the page.

+**Just write code.**

-To get started is as simple as pushing a script to your GitHub repository.
-That's it.
-You **_just write code_**.
+To get started, just push a script to a GitHub repository.
+You shouldn't have to do anything else to start problem solving.

+**Just write code.**

-That’s not to say that Flank only works with GitHub.
+That’s not to say that Flank only integrates with GitHub.
 It integrates with REST APIs, databases, and cloud functions.
-Flank doesn’t care where the code runs.
-The important thing is that you **_just write code_**.
+Anything that's runnable, really.
+You shouldn't have to shoehorn your solution into a programming language you're not comfortable with.

+**Just write code.**

 Once Flank has discovered your script, you can set it up to run on a schedule.
-You don’t have to futz around with any cloud services.
-You **_just write code_**.
+You shouldn't have to futz around with any cloud services or orchestration tools.

-You can also build apps for non-technical teammates.
-Flank has an opinionated UI/UX that requires no frontend work.
-Backend devs can ship whole features themselves, by **_just writing code_**.

-Flank lays the groundwork for graceful scaling.
-Developers don’t have to spend time on permissioning, UI debt, compliance, logging, or analytics.
-They **_just write code_**.
+**Just write code.**

+If your script needs to be re-run, you can safely share it non-technical teammates.
+You shouldn't have to always be on call.
+And you shouldn't have to build a whole website with logins and guardrails and permissioning just to take yourself out of the loop.

+**Just write code.**

+If your script returns a JSON list, Flank will turn it into a table that can be downloaded to CSV.
+You shouldn't have to think about the simplest data conversions and UI components.

+**Just write code.**

+If your teammate fat-fingers an input, you can drill into what happened.
+You shouldn't have to build audit trails for tracking down errors.

+**Just write code.**

+If your script fails, you can pipe the error output into another task, like a PagerDuty API call that sends you an alert.
+You shouldn't have to think about how a script and an API call should be connected.

+**Just write code.**

+If your application is a combination of two tasks (e.g. _get a list of X_ and _take some action on X_), Flank lets you stitch those two tasks together.
+You shouldn't have to write HTML and CSS to build apps for non-technical teammates.

+**Just write code.**

+If your product team wants insight into what's being used and what's not, Flank provides analytics on who does what.
+You shouldn't have to instrument everything.

+**Just write code.**

+If your engineering manager wants the output from a certain script deleted after 24 hours because it contains PII, Flank provides the framework for quickly configuring that.
+You shouldn't have to spend half your sprint staying compliant.

+**Just write code. ✌**